chri3i/Ruvaak-Readme/README.md

 It will prob run good on lower specs as well but I recommend at least 6GB VRAM (GPU)

-Space required: Approx 193GB (Downloads included)
+Space required: Approx 184GB (Downloads included)
+Size without downloads: Approx 121GB

 ## Installation